 The CHA was a yearlong process that consisted of collecting new data through a community survey and key informant interviews (KII) and compiling and analyzing existing national, state, and local data sets.
-The community survey repulsary residents' voice and directly informed the KII topics are the steering committee focused data collection efforts.
-Respondents community survey identified the following community strengths and areas for improvement.
+The community survey represented Juneau County residents' voice and directly informed the KII topics and where the steering committee focused data collection efforts.
+Respondents of the community survey identified the following community strengths and areas for improvement.